tarantool/doc/doc/concepts/configuration/configuration_etcd.rst

 Configuring connection to a storage
 -----------------------------------

-To use a centralized cluster's configuration, you need to provide connection settings in a local configuration file.
+To use a configuration from a centralized storage for your cluster, you need to provide connection settings in a local configuration file.

 .. _centralized_configuration_storage_connect_tarantool: